A Tale of Christmas Past.

-Dickens’ goal had been to reach the hearts and minds of his readers, especially those with the power to effect change.
+Dickens’ goal was to reach the hearts and minds of his readers, especially those with the power to effect change.
 He succeeded in at least one case right here in Boston.

-Franklin Fairbanks and his wife attended a reading by Dickens in 1867.
-Their family owned a large manufacturing company in St. Johnsbury, Vermont, and Mr. Fairbanks seemed unusually quiet on leaving the hall.
-His wife asked why, and Fairbanks responded that after listening to Dickens he felt he should change the firm’s practice of working on Christmas.
-From that point forward, the business was closed on Christmas and each employee was given a turkey as a gift, just like at the end of Dickens’ book.
+Franklin Fairbanks owned a large manufacturing company in St. Johnsbury, Vermont.
+In 1867 he and his wife attended a reading of A Christmas Carol by Dickens.
+Mr. Fairbanks seemed unusually quiet afterward.
+Later that evening he told his wife that after listening to Dickens he felt his firm’s practice of working on Christmas should be changed.
+The factory was then closed for Christmas and each employee was given a turkey as a gift.
+It was just like at the end of Dickens’ book.

 - The Condition and Treatment of the Children Employed in the Mines and Colliers of the United Kingdom (1842).
 Available on-line on the British Library’s web site.

 - Information for this article comes from Lucinda Hawksley, How Did a Christmas Carol Come to Be?
 (December 22, 2017) BBC web site (Ms. Hawksley is Dickens’ great-great-great granddaughter); John Simkin, Fanny Dickens (September 1997, updated August 2014) on Spartacus Educational web site; Charles Dickens and the Spirit of Christmas, web site of The Morgan Library and Museum; David Perdue’s Dickens web site.

 - The Condition and Treatment of Children, op. cit., p.
 E2.

 - Letters dated March 6 and 10, 1843 from Charles Dickens to Southwood Smith.
 C.L.
 Lewes, Dr. Southwood Smith, William Blackwood and Sons, pp. 90–92 (1898).
 Smith was a member of the commission that wrote the report.